WombatFromHell/OriginSteamOverlayLauncher/README.md

 How To Use
 ==========
 * Place the "OriginSteamOverlayLauncher.exe" file in the directory with the game executable you wish to launch through Origin (you may rename it to whatever you wish).
-* Run OSOL from this directory once, it will ask for paths to your Game and Launcher executables.
+* Run OSOL from this directory once, it will ask for paths to your Game and Launcher executables (a game path is required).
-* Go into Steam and add the OriginSteamOverlayLauncher.exe (or whatever you named it) as a Non-Steam Game, selecting it from the directory you chose to place it in.
+* Go into Steam and add the OriginSteamOverlayLauncher.exe (or whatever you named it) as a Non-Steam Game - selecting it from the directory you chose to place it in.
-* Rename the shortcut in Steam to the name of the game in your launcher so you can retrieve Steam Community profiles.
+* Rename the non-Steam game shortcut inside Steam to the name of the game in your launcher so you can retrieve Steam Community profiles.
 * Launch the shortcut you've created in Steam and OSOL should run the launcher and then the game, and if everything went well Steam Overlay should appear in-game.